eeryyy282/double-a-calorie/README.md

 </ol>

 <h2>⚠️ Disclaimer</h2>
 <p>This project uses an Unofficial WhatsApp library (Baileys).
 Use wisely.
 There is a risk of the WhatsApp number being banned if used for spamming.
-Using a secondary number is recommended.</p>
+Using a secondary number is recommended.
+Communication and UI messages still use Bahasa Indonesia.
+The language can be changed in the variable found in the code.</p>

 <br>
 <p align="center">Made with ❤️ by <strong>Airi & Azviore</strong></p>